mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 ##### 12:20

 Anyway, the monk said, “Mount Lu.”
 Mount Lu means the mountains named Lu.
 So he came from Mount Lu.
 Yang Shan said, “Did you visit Five Elders Peak?”
 Maybe this Mount Lu has five old peaks.

 This mountain is located where this monk lives, so he can visit the mountain any time.
 For instance, Mount Fuji in Japan: I can climb Mount Fuji any time.
 But I have never visited Mount Fuji.
-And also, when Americans go to Japan, you go to the *[unintelligible]*, which are very fancy old temples, painted with gold – a very fancy, wonderful, gorgeous shrine.
+And also, when Americans go to Japan, you go to the *[unintelligible]*, which are very fancy old temples, painted with gold – a very wonderful, gorgeous shrine.
 But I have never visited there.
 So *you* may know it pretty well, but I don’t know it.
 The Japanese know pretty well the Grand Canyon, but maybe some of you don’t know the Grand Canyon. *[Laughter.]*

 So, “Did you visit the Five Elders Peak?”
 The monks says, “I didn’t get there.”